- Java Concurrency and Multithreading Tutorial

 Modern non-blocking concurrency algorithms may decrease contention and increase performance, but non-blocking algorithms are hard to implement.

 Persistent data structures are another alternative.
 A persistent data structure always preserves the previous version of itself when modified.
 Thus, if multiple threads point to the same persistent data structure and one thread modifies it, the modifying thread gets a reference to the new structure.
 All other threads keep a reference to the old structure which is still unchanged and thus consistent.
-The Scala programming contains several persistent data structures.
+The Scala standard APIs contain several persistent data structures.

 While persistent data structures are an elegant solution to concurrent modification of shared data structures, persistent data structures tend not to perform that well.